 Note: The Powerline widget will spawn a shell script that runs in the background and updates the statusline with awesome-client.

-Add the following to rc.lua, where {repository\root} is the absolute path to Powerline installation directory:
+Add the following to rc.lua, where {repository\root} is the absolute path to Powerline installation directory (see repository root):

 '''

 package.path = package.path .. ';{repository_root}/powerline/bindings/awesome/?.lua'

 require('powerline')

 '''

 Then add the powerline\widget to wibox: